GNOME/glib/README.md

 General Information
 ===================

-This is GLib version @GLIB_VERSION@.
-GLib is the low-level core library that forms the basis for projects such as GTK+ and GNOME.
+GLib is the low-level core
+library that forms the basis for projects such as GTK+ and GNOME.
 It provides data structure handling for C, portability wrappers, and interfaces for such runtime functionality as an event loop, threads,